FIWARE-Ops/docs.TourGuide/doc/providing-an-advanced-user-experience-ux/3d-ui-interactive-3d-graphics-and-augmented-reality-in-any-web-browser.md

 together with WebSockets.
 WebTundra is built using a Model-View-Controller architecture where the rendering and networking are separate modules built on an abstract core scene API (the model).
-Currently in the 1.0 release (in FIWARE 3.3) WebTundra includes and defaults to a Three.js view implementation.
+Currently  WebTundra includes and defaults to a Three.js view implementation.
 A XML3D.js view to WebTundra was also proven feasible in an experiment.
 Currently WebTundra includes an independent partial XML3D implementation: you can declare a 3D scene view in HTML in XML3D and it gets displayed by the Three.js view.